How To Select The Best Shades For Your Home

 Unlike the shirt you’re wearing that has a polyester cord, which allows your shirt to be stretchable and movable.
-To a shade these are all negative things.
-This fabric is going to be on a roller free hanging for five to 20 years, right?
+To a shade, these are all negative things.
+This fabric is going to be on a roller-free hanging for five to 20 years, right?
 That polyester core, which is what most other fabrics on the market are made out of will stretch the fabric over time.
 Especially being exposed to Florida heat.

 Instead, a fiberglass core won’t allow the fabric to stretch.
 So we’ll use that as a core basis of our fabrics.
 When that shade hangs in your window it will look as good on the day you move as it did on day one.
 And that is the best factor for us.
-Eliminate service calls problems and because I have faith in what I put in people homes.
+Eliminate service calls problems and because I have faith in what I put in people’s homes.

 What’s the best color for shades?

-Colors a lot of fun.
+Colors are a lot of fun.
 So we approach color a little bit differently than what most would consider.

 When most people talk about colors, they refer to their interior design.
-They will look at their wall colors or other decorating elements and try to match that with their shades.
+They will look at their wall colors or other decorating elements and try to match them with their shades.
 This is not wrong.
 And we do still consider those things.
 But, the first thing I will ask my clients is: “How do you value the view-through?”

 Color determines view-through on a level that people simply don’t realize.
 It’s a fun experiment I do in our studio at 3634-A Bonita Beach Rd, Bonita Springs.
-After we’ve talked about the solar control, the light problems and all those things, I roll down two identical shades next to each other, but one is in a darker tone and the other one is a lighter tone.
+After we’ve talked about the solar control, the light problems, and all those things, I roll down two identical shades next to each other, but one is in a darker tone and the other one is a lighter tone.

 So, if your number one value is view-through after solar control, you should go darker.

-After all this we can talk about how it’s going to blend in with your decor.
+After all this, we can talk about how it’s going to blend in with your decor.

 Previously, we’ve been able to use anchors for child safety purposes, to avoid any children from putting their heads in the loop.
 But the government isn’t trusting companies to do that anymore.

 Cordless sounds like a fantastic idea.
 But it comes with a problem.
 You need to be able to touch the shade through its full range of motion.
 A lot of people aren’t 10 feet tall and their windows start at 10 feet at the top.
 So if you can’t reach the top of that shade once it gets up there.
-In order to move it down, you’re going to have to go with a ladder, which is admittedly not the most convenient thing.
+To move it down, you’re going to have to go with a ladder, which is admittedly not the most convenient thing.